greymatter-io/nifi-sdk/README.md

 # Grey Matter NiFi SDK

-This project contains custom Apache NiFi processors, groovy scripts, and sample templates for integrating with Grey Matter Data
+This project contains custom Apache NiFi processors, groovy scripts, and sample templates for integrating with Grey Matter Data.

 ## Processors

 This repository contains custom processors packaged in a NAR file, as well as source scripts for groovy processors that may be manually loaded and tailored to specific needs.
-Extensive documentation for the processors and sample flows is found in the [doc](./doc/README.md) folder
+Extensive documentation for the processors as well as sample flows can be found in the [doc](./doc/README.md) folder.

 In general, the processors facilitate creating folder hierarchy, preparing upload file requests, and listing files.
 Auxiliary processors support converting unix based file permissions and access control model (ACM) structures to the proprietary policy format suitable for Grey Matter Data.

 Templates are available in the [nifi-templates](./nifi-templates) folder.